scottpham/NICAR16LCC/census-reporter.md

 Most importantly, at the top is a box to pick the geographies you want to look at.
 You can either type a place name or a "summary level" — meaning a type of geography, like state, county, place, etc.

 If you choose a summary level you'll also be asked to choose another, larger, summary level to filter the first choice by.
 An example: If you choose "places", you can then filter to choose places *in* Missouri, or places *in* St. Louis County.

+#### The table view

+Once you've chosen your places and clicked through, you'll get a table.
+Here's its anatomy:

+* At the top, you have the dataset used (usually ACS, with 1-, 3- or 5-year noted)
+* Below that, the table universe.
+* Across the top of the table, in columns, you have the geographies you selected.
+* Down the sides, you have the "columns" of categories in the table.
+* The data, with margins of error, are in the appropriate spots.

+A few tools are available to you on this page.
+On the left you can change what geographies you're looking at.
+At the top right, you can download the data into various formats, including GeoJSON or shapefiles.

+Finally, in the green buttons near the top, you can view the data in two other ways: A map or a distribution.

+#### Map view

+TKTK

+#### Distribution view

+TKTK

+### Place search

+TKTK